Fibrations of $\infty$-categories: Left final/right-initial fibrations

 We must show that the functor~(\ref{66}) satisfies the Segal condition over $\cK$, as well as the univalence condition over $\cK$.
 Let $[p]\in \bDelta$ be an object with $p>0$ a positive integer.
 Let $[p]\to \cK$ be a functor.
-Consider the canonical diagram among $\infty$-categories of sections
+Consider the canonical diagram of $\infty$-categories of sections

 This square is a pullback because the canonical functor from the pushout $\{0<1\}\underset{\{1\}}\amalg \{1<\dots<p\} \xra{\simeq} [p]$ is an equivalence over $\cK$.
-Precisely because $\pi$ is a left final fibration, the right vertical functor is final.
-Likewise, by induction on $p$, the left vertical functor is final as well.
+Since $\pi$ is a left-final fibration, therefore the right vertical functor is final.
+The horizontal functors are coCartesian fibrations.
+It follows from Lemma~\ref{finalpullback} that the left vertical functor is final as well.
 Invoking Lemma~\ref{final.B.equiv}, applying classifying spaces determines the square of spaces

 in which the vertical maps are equivalences.
 Therefore, this square of spaces is a pullback.
 We conclude that the functor~(\ref{66}) satisfies the Segal condition over $\cK$.

 The functor~(\ref{66}) satisfies the univalence condition over $\cK$ because each fiber of $\pi$ is an $\infty$-category (and therefore presents a simplicial space satisfying the Segal and univalence conditions).
 We conclude that the functor~(\ref{66}) presents an $\infty$-category $\sB'\cE\to \cK$ over $\cK$.